awsdocs/aws-java-developer-guide/doc_source/java-dg-roles.rst

 The final step in the default provider chain is available only when running your application on an
 |EC2| instance, but provides the greatest ease of use and best security when working with |EC2|
 instances.
-You can also pass an :java-api:`InstanceProfileCredentialsProvider
+You can also pass an :aws-java-class:`InstanceProfileCredentialsProvider
-<com/amazonaws/auth/InstanceProfileCredentialsProvider>` instance directly to the client constructor
+<auth/InstanceProfileCredentialsProvider>` instance directly to the client constructor to get
-to get instance profile credentials without proceeding through the entire default provider chain.
+instance profile credentials without proceeding through the entire default provider chain.

 For example: